The Trip of a Lifetime

 So, we got to watch the blue-footed boobies doing their mating dance; see the iguanas' scales, pink tongues and tiny teeth up close; enjoy seeing sea lions snooze and play...

-I had a blast traveling on boats from island to island, learning about the history of the islands, snorkeling, and swimming...
+I had so much fun traveling on boats from island to island, learning about the history of the islands, snorkeling, and swimming...

 Our trip was a great reminder to take life a little slower, to take time to experience what's surrounding me.
 There's so much in this world to enjoy.